-The reasons for the decision not to make class recordings available generally to all enrolled students in a class remain as they were in 2015-2016.
-They are outlined below.
+The reasons for the decision not to make class recordings available generally to all enrolled students in a class are outlined below.

 First, staff with experience of teaching in other law schools where recording of classes is routine, and who remember teaching into the LLB at MLS when classes were routinely recorded, have noted that it tends to lead to a reduction in the numbers attending a class – sometimes to a very substantial reduction.
 Some students have responded to this by saying that this should not be considered a problem – those who want to come will attend and those who do not should be free to listen by recording if they prefer to.
 However, the JD has been established as a degree which relies on a learning community in the classroom.
 MLS has kept class sizes limited on the basis that students should get to know one another and learn from one another as well as from their teacher.
-A reduction in the attendance of classes changes the type of learning community that MLS is trying to create.
+The cohort experience of the JD is important.
+A reduction in class attendance changes the type of learning community that MLS is trying to create.

 Second, the JD is not taught through a traditional lecture and tutorial format.
 The JD uses seminar style teaching based on discussion and, where appropriate, small group work in class.
 This form of teaching is not conducive to being recorded.
 The experience of some faculty who have taught in environments in which recording is used as a matter of course is that there is pressure on teachers to teach in a manner which is suitable for recording – more lecturing from the teacher and less class participation in particular.
 Classes at a graduate level should be participatory and engaged in a way that makes recording of limited utility.
 Notably, class sizes are constrained deliberately in order to facilitate class discussion.

 Third, there is a concern by some teachers and students that making recordings available in an unrestricted manner would inhibit both students and teachers from engaging as freely in intellectual exchange as they might in an environment where recording was not widely available.
+This might be particularly so where practitioners come in as guest teachers.
 Students who might be nervous about putting their views to a class might be even more reluctant to do so if they know that their comments (including possible mistakes) might be heard by a much wider group.
 Teachers who brought elements of their experience in practice or knowledge from their wider networks into the classroom were not always comfortable doing so if the information that they shared might be available to a wider audience.

-Finally, feedback from employers, including the legal profession, was (and remains) supportive of the current policy.
+Finally, feedback from employers, including the legal profession, is supportive of the current policy.
 A number have noted their concerns that where law students ‘dial in’ their legal education rather than participating fully in class, they did not have the same opportunity to build their oral and inter-personal skills as did those who had the challenge of participating in classes held face to face.

 MLS recognises that for some students their medical or other recognised circumstances significantly impact upon their class attendance.
 Students in two categories may be eligible to access class recordings: